 Pricing also depends on the number of cruise nights, the destination, time of year, stateroom deck placement on the ship (upper decks are more expensive, as is mid-ship), and, of course, popularity (ie: you can get deals based on how full the boat is at a given point in time).
 As a result, it’s difficult to give you any kind of rule of thumb without knowing what your preferences are regarding these variables.
 It’s easy to go to www.disneycruiseline.com and simply look it up and play with the options.

-But remember, while the cost of your cruise includes almost all of your food (there are a few special dining things that you can add for additional fees) and beverages (water, some teas, some coffees, milk and sodas), it doesn’t include transportation to the cruise terminal, tips for the service staff, port excursions, souvenirs, etcetera.
+But remember, while the cost of your cruise includes almost all of your food (there are a few special dining things that you can add for additional fees) and beverages (water, some teas, some coffees, milk and sodas), it doesn’t include transportation to the cruise terminal, tips for the service staff (which you should budget for at $12/person/day – these folks live off tips and provide superior service… and the tips are about to increase in 2019), port excursions, souvenirs, etcetera.
 I discuss these things in another section, just remember to account for them in your planning.

 Although these boats are incredibly large, weather doesn’t go completely unnoticed.
 If you decide to cruise the Caribbean during hurricane season, make sure you account for that potential.
 Given that they have four ships, though, you can cruise almost year-round, you just have to pick a different destination.

 Generally speaking, though, Disney does a good job of keeping the destinations fairly weather-expective.
 They pick itineraries that will put people in decent weather situations, where possible.
 But they have to keep the boats moving to keep the revenue flowing.
 So don’t expect them to not sail if a storm is brewing.
 Personal experience has shown that they will sail, even with the threat of a hurricane on the horizon.